-The X's represent individual weeks within a given month and the approximate emergence time for each mayfly.
-The hatch dates will vary from year to year depending on the weather conditions, seasonal climate changes, type of stream, etc.
+The X's represent individual weeks within a given month and the approximate emergence time for each mayfly specie.
+The hatch dates will vary from year to year depending on the weather conditions, seasonal climate changes, stream type, floods, etc.

 Common Name | Scientific Name / Details | Mar | Apr | May | Jun | Jul | Aug | Sep |